10-Month-Old Developmental Milestones

 Here are two more health topics worth knowing about:

 • Food allergies.
-Young children can have allergic reactions to things like cow’s milk (which should not be introduced before 12 months), eggs, peanuts, soy, and wheat.
-Symptoms of a food allergy can be mild or severe and can include things like a rash, diarrhea, breathing difficulties, or pale skin.
+Young children can have allergic reactions to foods like cow’s milk (which should not be introduced before 12 months), eggs, peanuts, soy, and wheat.
+Symptoms of a food allergy can be mild or severe and can include a rash, diarrhea, breathing difficulties, or pale skin.
 Your baby’s healthcare provider will diagnose any allergy and may recommend a course of action.
-It could be that you need to ensure your baby doesn’t eat foods she’s allergic to.
+It could be that you need to ensure your baby doesn’t eat foods they’re allergic to.
 In some cases, children grow out of their allergy.

 • Roseola.
-If your baby has a fever of between 102 and 105 degrees Fahrenheit, and then develops a rash on her trunk once the fever goes away, it could be a viral illness called roseola.
+If your baby has a fever between 102 and 105 degrees Fahrenheit, and then develops a rash on their trunk once the fever goes away, it could be a viral illness called roseola.
 Other symptoms include a runny nose, sore throat, swollen lymph nodes, cough, and irritability.
 Contact your baby’s healthcare provider for treatment advice.
 Roseola is contagious during the fever phase, so it may be best to keep your child away from other children while the fever is present.
-Read more about roseola here.

 FAQS AT A GLANCE